rara-ch/StarbucksPromotionalOffers_DataAnalysis/README.md

 # Starbucks Promotional Offers Data Analysis
 ## Objectives
 Starbucks is a global coffee shop chain, founded in 1971 in the United States.
-The company released anonymised data on its events, customers members, and promotional offers.
+The company released a total of 300K+ rows of anonymised data on its events, customers members, and promotional offers.
 This project investigates this data in order to uncover critical insights that will improve Starbucks' marketing success.
 Specifically, insights and recommendations are provided in the following areas:
 - How different customer demographics (e.g., age, income, gender, membership signup date) engage with offers.
 - The effectiveness of different distribuion channels in exposing members to offers.